Cost of Living in Cincinnati

 Cincinnati public transportation has all the options.
 We’ve got The Cincinnati Bell Connector, a public streetcar, as well as the Metro bus service, Uber, taxis, car rentals, and one of the easiest airports to navigate, the Cincinnati/Northern Kentucky International Airport.
 You can also explore the city on Bird electric scooters, Cincinnati Red Bikes, and even horse-drawn carriages.

 Cincinnati is leading the pack with our outstanding hospital system.
 Did you know that Cincinnati is home to one of the finest hospitals in the country?
 Children’s Hospital is ranked #3 in the nation in the U.S. News and World Report 2020-2021 Best Children’s Hospitals study.
 Residents here have access to some of the best healthcare specialists in the country.

 Utilities include the price of heating, cooling, electricity, natural gas, and other monthly expenses.
 Here in Cincinnati, you don’t have to worry about energy bills and phone bills eating up all your income.
-The price for utilities here is very affordable, coming in at 5% lower than the national average.
+The price for utilities here contributes to a the low-cost of living in Cincinnati, coming in at 5% lower than the national average.